fgraux/LiveProd/README.md

 Start OBS & Caspar CG
 go to /public/javascript folder and edit CCGNodeClient.js file, changing line 2 with the IP of your host computer.
 Open a terminal window (cmd or powershell on windows 10), cd to your folder, and type node CCGNodeSrv.js.
+You should be now able to connect on the web UI while typing //localhost/ to your web browser (//localhost/keyboard/ for the single keyboard, //localhost/clock for the clock etc...)

+CAREFULL
+If you want to install LIVEPROD on an Ubuntu server, be aware that CasparCG Flash templates won’t  be working (but will work with html templates and simple logos displaying).
+Also thumbnails are not generated in CasparCG Ubuntu version, and won’t be displayed.

 ![liveProd_01](https://user-images.githubusercontent.com/33838534/148247564-33cc4483-3994-413e-915b-ff1acc8317aa.PNG)